pulumi/docs/tour/programs-configuration.md

 Pulumi programs can be configurable.

-Configuration lets code conditionalize its logic easily based on CLI incantations without code edits.
+Configuration allows you to easily author code that is conditional on CLI incantations, without having to edit your code.

 Any code run by Pulumi -- packages included -- can define configuration variables.